-Preface ii

-Descriptions of the AOD Program Elements 1

-Alcohol-Free Events 1

-$\label{lem:condition} \textbf{Creation of Service Learning or Volunteer Opportunities or Required Community Service Work} .$ 1

-Alcohol-Free Campus Facilities 1

-Nonalcoholic Beverages Promoted at Events 1

-Normative Environments 1

-Pro-health Messages Publicized on Campus 1

-Academic Standards 1

-Faculty Encouraged to Engage in Higher Level Contact with Students 1

-Student Leadership Promotes Positive, Healthy Norms 2

-Opportunities to Advise and Mentor Peers 2

-Alcohol Availability 2

-Alcohol is Banned or Restricted on Campus 2

-Alcohol Use is Prohibited in Public Places 3

-Delivery or Use of Kegs or Other Common Containers is Prohibited on Campus 3

-Marketing and Promotion of Alcohol 3

-Alcohol Advertising on Campus is Banned or Limited 3

-Alcohol Industry Sponsorship for On-Campus Events is Banned or Limited 3

-Alcohol Promotions with Special Appeal to Underage Drinkers is Banned or Limited 3

-Alcohol Promotions that Show Drinking in High-Risk Contexts is Banned or Limited 4

-Pro-Health Messages that Counterbalance Alcohol Advertising are Required 4

-Policy Development and Enforcement 4

-Statement of AOD Program Goals 7

-Summaries of AOD Program Strengths and Weaknesses 8

-Summary of AOD Program Strengths 8

-Summary of AOD Program Weaknesses 9

-Procedures for Distributing Annual AOD Notification to Students and Employees 9

-Recommendations for Revising AOD Programs 11

-Appendix 12

-Annual Student Disclosures Screen Shots 12
+Prefac ce A) Descriptions of the AOD Program Elements 4 1.
+Alcohol-Free Events 4 . .
+Alcohol Free Campus Facilities 5 2.
+Normative Environments 5 . .
+V Academic Standards I. Faculty Encouraged to Engage in Higher Level Contact with Students 5 6 V. .
+Students Have Opportunities to Advise and Mentor Peers 6 3.
+Alcohol Availability 7 I. II.
+III Alcohol Use is Prohibited in Public Places 7 4.
+Marketing and Promotion of Alcohol 7 I. II.
+IV V. Alcohol Industry Sponsorship for On-Campus Events is Banned or Limited Alcohol Promotions with Special Appeal to Underage Drinkers is Banned or Limited Alcohol Promotions that Show Drinking in High-Risk Contexts is Banned or Limited 7 7 7 5.
+Policy Development and Enforcement 9 B) C) Statement of AOD Program Goals and a Discussion of Goal Achievement Summaries of AOD program strengths and weaknesses 1.
+2. Summary of AOD Program Strengths Summary of AOD Program Weaknesses D) Procedures for Distributing Annual AOD Notification to Students and Employees 12 1.
+AOD Policy - Procedures for distributing annual AOD notification to students and employees 12 E) R ecommendations for Revising AOD programs 14 1.
+Recommendations for revision of AOD Programs 14 Apper ndix 15 Stud dent Letter on Drug and Alcohol Abuse Prevention 15